TRIQS/nda/doc/ex8.md

 nda::eye constructs an identity matrix of a certain size and nda::diag takes a 1-dimensional array and constructs a square diagonal matrix containing the values of the given array.

-@subsection ex8_p3 Initializing and assigning to matrices and vectors
+@section ex8_p3 Initializing and assigning to matrices and vectors

 Again, initializing and assigning to matrices and vectors works (almost) exactly in the same way as it does for arrays (see @ref ex3)